nikhilrajput63/CS671-Hackthon-Project-2025/README.md

 pip (Python package installer)
 Git

-All directory contains its working flowchart, read it before starting
+Each directory contains its working flowchart, read it before starting

 # Installation
 1. Each directory contains its own readme and requirements.txt file